 Each construction/demolition debris landfill and contained landfill must have at least one certified landfill operator and one certified landfill manager or one individual certified for both categories.
 Special waste landfills must have at least a certified landfill operator.
-The Division of Waste Management may require a certified operator and/or manager at a permit-by-rule, registered permit-by-rule, or residual landfill facilities as a permit condition.
-This requirement will be based on the characteristics of the waste stream, the site, and the experience and qualifications of the operator and/or manager, which will vary by landfill type.
+The Division may require a certified operator and/or manager a permit-by-rule, registered permit-by-rule, or residual landfill facilities as a permit condition.
+This requirement will be based on the characteristics of the waste stream, the site, and the experience and qualifications of the operator and/or manager.